AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ## Setting Data

-Tree data structures in Anychart are defined as instances of the {api:anychart.data.Tree class}anychart.data.Tree{api}, and data items are defined as instances of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.
+Tree data structures in Anychart are defined as instances of the {api:anychart.data.Tree class}anychart.data.Tree{api} class, and data items are defined as instances of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.

+To create an instance of {api:anychart.data.Tree class}anychart.data.Tree{api} explicitly, pass the data to the {api:anychart.data#tree}anychart.data.tree(){api} method.
+If you pass the data to the **data()** method of the chart or directly to the chart constructor, it is created implicitly.

 Your data can be arranged either [as a tree](#as-tree) or [as a table](#as-table).